KonnorRogers/konnor-rails-starter/README.md

 docker-compose up # Redis / Postgres run here
 ```

-Feel free to put the above in an Overmind or Procfile.
+The above is also available in the [Procfile] in this repo.

 ## Bin commands